rodrigotuna/Network-based-Epidemic-Model/README.md

 # Network-based Epedemic Model with Reinfections

+Code for implementation of the model, and experiments.

 ## Abstract
 With the global impact of the COVID-19 pandemic, there has been an increasing interest in epidemic models.
 These models have proven to be crucial resources for comprehending and forecasting the spread of infectious diseases.
 This research introduces a unique epidemic model that combines epidemics' social and biological aspects based on a network of social relationships.
 In contrast to conventional models, we consider the potential for numerous infections and include dynamic aspects such as a decline in social connections due to the manifestation of symptoms.
 We experiment on both synthetic and real-world data and empirically investigate our model to examine how different network topologies and simulation settings affect the spread of infections.
 We also compare our model to the well-known SIR, SIS, and SEIR models.